 Monitoring and Review

-When monitoring this policy, through its committee work, the governing body will:
+When monitoring this policy, the governing body will:

-consider with the head teacher any requests from parents for individual children to have special dispensations or information from parents which have contacted the head teacher/governors.
+consider with the head teacher any requests from parents for individual children to have special dispensations or information from parents who have contacted the head teacher/governors.

 require the head teacher to report to the governors on the way the policy is being implemented.